reha-hazir/manufacturing-defect-detection-model/README.md

 ## Overview

 This project aims to improve the accuracy of defect detection in manufacturing processes using machine learning techniques.
-We enhance a baseline model's performance from an accuracy of 95% to 96% through targeted feature engineering.
+I enhanced a baseline model's performance from an accuracy of 95% to 96% through targeted feature engineering.

 ## Dataset